 Regularization methods perform model selection subject to the choice of a regularization parameter, and are commonly used when the number of predictor variables is too large to consider all subsets.
 In regularized regression, these methods operate by minimizing the penalized least squares function

-where $\vy$ is a $n \times 1$ response vector, $\mX$ is a $n \times p$ deterministic matrix of predictor variables, $\vbeta$ is a $p \times 1$ vector of coefficients, and $p(\cdot)$ is a penalty function.
-A common choice for the penalty function is the $L_1$ norm of the coefficients.
+where $\vy$ is a $n \times 1$ response vector, $\mX$ is a $n \times p$ deterministic matrix of predictor variables, $\vbeta$ is a $p \times 1$ vector of coefficients, and $Pen(\cdot)$ is a penalty function.
+A common choice for the penalty function is the $l_1$ norm of the coefficients.
 This penalty function was proposed by \citet{tibshirani96} and termed the Lasso (Least absolute shrinkage and selection operator).
 The solution to the Lasso is sparse in that it automatically sets some of the estimated coefficients equal to zero, and the entire regularization path can be found using the computationally efficient Lars algorithm \citep{efron04}.
-Given its computational advantages, understanding the theoretical properties of the Lasso is an important research area.
+Given its computational advantages, understanding the theoretical properties of the Lasso is an important area of research.

-This paper focuses on the performance of the Lasso for predictive purposes.
-To that end, we evaluate the Lasso-estimated models using the $L_2$ loss function.
-Assume that the true data generating process is
+This paper focuses on the predictive performance of the Lasso and the impact of regularization.
+To that end, we evaluate the Lasso-estimated models using the $l_2$-loss function.
+We assume that the true data generating process is